 This course examines the role of the athletic trainer in community health and develops applied knowledge and skills in health behavior and health promotion to meet the health needs of diverse communities.

 AT 601.
-Foundational Practices in Athletic Training.
+Foundations of Athletic Training.
 2 Credits.

 This course provides students in athletic training an introduction to the foundational practices of the profession.
-Topics covered include basic assessment procedures, and injury prevention and management techniques.
+Topics covered include basic assessment procedures, injury prevention and management techniques, casting and bracing techniques.